nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CppBasics/STL_Containers/MAKEFILE_README.md

-# STL Containers - Build System
+# STL Containers - MAKEFILE

 This project provides a demonstration of how to build and run STL Containers in C++ using a local development setup.
 The source code and build scripts are located in the following directory on the user's machine: